Code-Institute-Submissions/clicksnap/README.md

 - Not all browsers open social Media links in a new tab
 - W3 Vailidator Warning - "The date input type is not supported in all browsers.
 Please be sure to test, and consider using a polyfill."
   - I have tested this in the browsers I have previously mentioned and it works fine in all apart from Internet Explorer.
+- Internet Explorer - Images on Gallery page stretch, Date of Birth calendar is not supported, Telephone link doesn’t work.
+  - Had a discussion regarding Internet Explorer issues with 'Tutor Support' and was told not to worry about Internet Explorer as it is largely deprecated and this project wouldn’t be tested on it.
+- Firefox Mobile and Desktop - Loading the website is much slower than other browsers, images take a while to load and images from gallery start out pixelated until the site finishes loading.
+  - Not sure where the issue is coming from.

 ### Screen and Device sizes